%

 Rent vs Buy Analysis

-A typical mortgage payment on a median-priced home in San Antonio (20% down at 7%) is approximately $1,862/mo for principal and interest alone — add taxes and insurance and the all-in payment reaches roughly $2,357.
-The median rent of $1,420/mo is significantly less than buying — this rent-vs-buy gap is one of the strongest indicators of sustainable rental demand.
-When renting is cheaper than buying, the renter pool stays deep and vacancy stays low.
+A typical mortgage payment on a median-priced home in San Antonio (20% down at 7%) is approximately $1,463/mo for principal and interest alone — add taxes and insurance and the all-in payment reaches roughly $1,949/mo.
+The median rent of $1,390/mo is dramatically less than buying — this 29% rent-vs-buy discount is one of the strongest indicators of sustainable rental demand, as most residents find renting far more affordable than ownership.
+When renting is this much cheaper than buying, landlords benefit from a deep and sticky tenant pool that has strong economic reasons to keep renting.
+The gap between $1,390 in rent and $1,949 in ownership costs is a structural driver of your occupancy rates.

 Income & Employment

 The median household income in San Antonio is $55,400, with a population of 1,547,253 growing at 1.4% per year.
 As a major metro, San Antonio has a diversified employment base that provides stability through economic cycles.
-Moderate population growth indicates a stable economic foundation.
+Diversified economies with healthcare, education, government, and multiple private-sector employers are the most resilient rental markets.
+Moderate incomes support a working-class to middle-class tenant base.

 What This Means for Investors